Codeanywhere-Templates/deepseek/README.md

 ## Learn More

-To learn more about OpenAI, take a look at the following resources:
+To learn more about Deepseek, take a look at the following resources:

-- [Deepseek Documentation](https://platform.deepseek.com) - learn about OpenAI features and API
+- [Deepseek Documentation](https://platform.deepseek.com) - learn about Deepseek features and API
 - [API Reference](https://api-docs.deepseek.com/) - detailed API documentation